hansifer/close-tab/README.md

 <div align="center"><img src="http://hansifer.com/hosted-assets/closetab/hand_positioning.jpg" width="450"></div>

-#### macOS<a name="macos"></a>
+#### macOS

 CloseTab has limited usefulness in macOS because macOS does not have customizable accelerator keys for menu items.
 The first letter of a menu item's title always serves as its accelerator key.
 Additionally, typing the first letter of a menu item only selects it; a subsequent Enter key press is required to activate its action.

-It's for these reasons that a Safari port of this extension doesn't exist and the options page does not display the menu item shortcut key selector for Chrome and Opera on macOS.
+It's for these reasons that a Safari port of this extension doesn't exist and the extension's options UI doesn't show the menu item shortcut key selector on macOS.